-Learn what all beginning beekeepers need to know before they get bees.
-How to set up the apiary, what beekeeping supplies are needed, and other beekeeping questions are answered in this article.
+Learn what all beginner beekeepers need to know before getting bees.
+How to set up the apiary, what beekeeping supplies are needed, and other beekeeping questions are answered in this beekeeping 101 guide.

-The first thing you should do is check with your local city and county to see if there are any beekeeping ordinances you need to be aware of.
+The first thing you should do when beginning beekeeping is to check with your local city and county to see if there are any beekeeping ordinances you need to be aware of.
 Many cities allow bees hives within city limits but they often have specific rules about how many you can have and where you can put them.

 Secondly, find a local beekeeper’s group.
 You can check online or ask your county extension agent.
 A beekeeping group can help answer any questions you might have, especially questions that are unique to your climate.
 If your area doesn’t have a group, try to find a local mentor; this can be an active or retired beekeeper.

 Like any hobby, beekeeping can be done with a few supplies or with really fancy, expensive supplies.
-I suggest starting with just the necessities and buying used when appropriate and available.
+I suggest when beginning beekeeping to start with just the necessities and buying used when appropriate and available.

 Beekeeper gloves are leather and have fabric up to the elbow…yes, the elbows.
 If you can’t get beekeeper gloves use work glove and duct tape to cinch down the wrists.